 1.2.
 Why does lifestyle inflation happen?

-- The "I deserve it" mindset: After working hard for a promotion or raise, it's natural to feel you deserve a reward.
-This is perfectly fine in moderation, but can quickly become a justification for habitual overspending.
+- The reward mindset: After working hard for a raise, it’s natural to feel you deserve a reward.
+The danger is when a one-time treat becomes a recurring expense.

 1.3.
 The dangers of uncontrolled lifestyle inflation